-I have separated these tools out either because they are free trial periods or cover more than one subject.
+I have separated these e-learning websites out either because they are free trial periods or cover more than one subject.
 I’m including them because even if you just sign up for the free trial periods and then cancel, you will still have received these fun activities for awhile.
-Hopefully this virus will be under control and the kids back in school before your trail periods expire.

-ABCmouse.com® Early Learning Academy – https://www.abcmouse.com/abt/homepage – This is a subscription based program but you can sign up for a free 30 day trial.
-They also offer it free for teachers to set up for classes.
+ABCmouse.com® Early Learning Academy – https://www.abcmouse.com/abt/homepage – This is a subscription based program but you can sign up for a free 30 day trial with this link.
+They also offer it free for teachers to set up classes.
 Just send your child’s teacher this link and ask them to enroll – https://www.abcmouse.com/teachers .
 New offers are now available for this coming school year.
 You can Get 2 Months For $5 or 4 Months For $19.95 .

-Funbrain – https://www.funbrain.com – Funbrain is free miscellaneous games, videos, and books for kids to learn and play.
+Funbrain – https://www.funbrain.com – Funbrain is free elementary online resources with miscellaneous games, videos, and books for kids to learn and play.
 Each section is broken out by grades so that you know the activities are geared towards your child.

 Fluency and Fitness – https://fluencyandfitness.com/register/school-closures/ – Fluency and Fitness will get your kids up and moving while they learn.
 Normally a subscription account is needed but during the school closures the website is giving a 21 Day Free Unlimited Access Pass to all K-2 content.

 PBS Kids – https://pbskids.org – This e learning website is more for younger kids, probably 2nd grade and below.
 PBS Kids has great free videos and free games.
 Check them all out.
 One new great item that has been added to this website is that they will provide daily activities and guides if you sign up for it.
 It is absolutely free and can help you plan your day.